Military reports 6 new COVID-19 cases | Yonhap News Agency

 Military reports 6 new COVID-19 cases

-SEOUL, May 25 (Yonhap) -- Three Marines and three Army members tested positive for the new coronavirus, the defense ministry said Tuesday, the latest in a series of confirmed cases at barracks across the country.
+SEOUL, May 26 (Yonhap) -- Five Army members and an Air Force officer tested positive for the new coronavirus, the defense ministry said Wednesday.

-The Marines from the same unit in the southeastern city of Pohang were confirmed to have been infected in tests required to exit quarantine.
-They have been in isolation after their base reported COVID-19 cases earlier, according to the ministry.
+Two Army officers from the same unit in the county of Gapyeong were confirmed to have been infected following their recent vacation, the ministry said, adding 150 base members who came into contact with them tested negative.

-Two soldiers and an Army officer tested positive following their recent vacation, the ministry added.
+The other Army officer and two enlisted soldiers also tested positive following their vacation, and the airman contracted the virus after one of his colleagues tested positive, according to the ministry.

 graceoh@yna.co.kr